jallen89/theia-cdm-samples/engagement3-notes.md

   * Local Internet connection: Both localAddress and remoteAddress are 127.0.0.1.
 This means that two processes use Internet connection for inter-process communication.
 * Netlink connection (a communication mechanism between a user process and kernel)
   * localAddress is filled with NETLINK and localPort is filled with the process ID of a user process (if it is not 0).
-* Errors (Default Values) mean that THEIA has failed to retrieve information.
+* Errors ("NA") mean that THEIA has failed to retrieve information.
 Possible reasons include
   * Not-yet supported socket type: raw socket, IPv6 socket, ...
   * No corresponding information (e.g., domain sockets do not need to have remote info).
   * A newly created socket without any address assignment.